jalaali/elixir-jalaali/README.md

 **This feature is intruduced in Elixir 1.5 so in any versions below 1.5 the `Date` and `DateTime` modules lack functions for converting calendars.
-However you can just copy those modules but its just better to migrate to 1.5**
+However you can just copy those modules but its just better to migrate to 1.5 or above**

 ### How to use